Supporting Families Programme

 Data sharing

 To ensure that our work is effective we need to share data with partner agencies.
-Our Supporting Families Programme is part of a national initiative run by the Department of Levelling up, Housing and Communities (DLUHC).
-We are routinely required to submit information on the families worked with and identified as eligible for the programme.
+Our Supporting Families Programme is part of a national initiative run by the Department for Education (DfE).
+We are routinely required to submit information to the department on the families worked with and identified as eligible for the programme.

-You can find out more about what we do with personal data by visiting our Children and Young people privacy notice or download Supporting Families Programme - how we use your information.
+You can find out more about what we do with personal data by visiting our Children and Young People and Adult Social Care privacy notice.